 “I’m only as good as my last scan”.
 I received this comment last week in response to one of my posts and I thought it was a very pragmatic thing for someone to say.
-The timing is good as I’m off for a CT scan later today 🙂

-A NET patient under surveillance has regular tests at determined intervals but the one that is most likely to indicate disease progression, stability or regression is a scan.
+A NET patient under surveillance has regular tests at determined intervals but the one that is most likely to spot disease progression, stability or regression is a scan.
 Markers such as (say) Chromogranin A (CgA) or 5HIAA are clearly useful but in an ongoing surveillance scenario, they alone would not be used as a firm declaration of progression, stability or regression.
 Every picture tells a story and a scan is normally the confirmation required whether it’s a CT, MRI or PET (etc).

 Scans are also important at the diagnostic phase and I’m sure like myself, many people had their first ever scan at this point.
 You can have many checks, investigations and tests but for most, the scan is normally the main test that is going to confirm the presence of tumours.
 This then leads to further checks to confirm the staging and grading (i.e. a biopsy) and then hopefully, a proper diagnosis.

 I don’t mind scans, they are probably the test that is going to alert my team to anything odd going on.
 Thus why I don’t mind doing them – in fact, they are a piece of cake!